RSS

 For all that, though, it’s hard to really hate the cut scenes.
 Their saving grace is that of the Expanded Universe as a whole (into whose welcoming canon Kyle Katarn was duly written, appearing in the comics, the novels, even as an action figure of his own): the lack of cynicism, the sense that everything being done is being done out of love even when it’s being done badly.
 When the Jedi ignited their lightsabers during the opening cut scene, it was the first time that distinctive swoosh and buzz had been seen and heard since Return of the Jedi.
 Even in our jaded present age, we can still sense the makers’ excitement at being allowed to do this, can imagine the audience’s excitement at being witness to it.
 There are worse things in this world than a community-theater re-creation of Star Wars.

 The cut scenes are weirdly divorced from everything else in Jedi Knight.
 Many FMV productions have this same disjointed quality to them, a sense that the movie clips we watch and the game we play have little to do with one another.
 Yet seldom is that sense of a right hand that doesn’t know what the left is doing more pronounced than here.
 The Kyle of the video clips doesn’t even look like the Kyle of the rest of the game; the former has a beard, the latter does not.
 The divide is made that much more jarring by the aesthetic masterfulness of the game whenever the actors aren’t onscreen.
-Beginning with that iconic three-dimensional text crawl and John William’s equally iconic score, this game looks, sounds, and plays like an interactive Star Wars movie — whenever, that is, it’s not literally trying to be a Star Wars movie.
+Beginning with that iconic three-dimensional text crawl and John Williams’s equally iconic score, this game looks, sounds, and plays like an interactive Star Wars movie — whenever, that is, it’s not literally trying to be a Star Wars movie.

 Certainly the environments you explore here are pure Star Wars.
 The action starts in a bar that looks like the Mos Eisley cantina, then sends you scampering off through one of those sprawling indoor complexes that seem to be everywhere in the Star Wars universe, all huge halls with improbably high ceilings and miles of corridors and air shafts connecting them, full of yawning gaps and precarious lifts, gun-metal grays and glittering blacks.
 Later, you’ll visit the streets and rooftops of a desert town with a vaguely Middle Eastern feel, the halls and courts of a fascistic palace lifted straight out of Triumph of the Will, the crawl-ways and garbage bins of a rattletrap spaceship… all very, very Star Wars, all pulsing with that unmistakable Star Wars soundtrack.